 There is no fee charged to submit an electronic entry.
 However, if you are selected and apply for a Diversity Visa, you must pay all required visa application fees at the time of visa application and interview directly to the consular cashier at the U.S. embassy or consulate.
 If you are a selectee already in the United States and you apply to USCIS to adjust status, you will pay all required fees directly to USCIS.
-If you are selected, you will receive details of required fees with the instructions provided through the E-DV website at dvprogram.state.gov.
+If you are selected, you will receive details of required fees with the instructions provided through the Electronic Diversity Program Website.